 Often, there is a high correlation between No. 1 Seeds and the best teams in college basketball.
 But sometimes a team will get seeded as a No. 1 Seed based on some close results or key outcomes, but not predictively look like one of the best.
 Other times, one of the best teams may lose a few key results and be seeded lower.

-When No. 1 Seeds have also been in our Top Four in the predictive power ratings at the conclusion of Selection Sunday, they have averaged 3.5 wins in the tournament since 2010.
-Seven of them won national titles over the last decade.
-The eleven No. 1 Seeds we did not have rated that highly over the last decade averaged only 2.1 wins in the tournament, and only one reached the Final Four.
+When No. 1 Seeds have also been in our Top Four in our predictive power ratings at the conclusion of Selection Sunday, they have averaged 3.6 wins in the tournament since 2010.
+Eight of them won national titles, in the last 11 tournaments.
+The 12 No. 1 Seeds we did not have rated that highly over the last decade averaged only 2.2 wins in the tournament, and only one reached the Final Four.
 So when we make recommendations on teams, they aren’t blindly done on seeding.

 What should be clear, though, is that forcing predictions to fit quotas or pre-set notions is buying into a myth.
 If you intentionally avoid selecting three or four No. 1 Seeds in a small pool, you may be making choices that hurt your chances of winning the pool.

 Why should you be okay with picking a team if they happened to lose in their conference tourney and drop to a No. 2 Seed, but be troubled picking the exact same team if they won their conference tournament and were the No. 1 Seed in that region instead, just because you were already picking the No. 1 Seeds in two other regions?

 We want our opponents to think that way, because it creates more value opportunities for us.
 But we want our readers to understand that buying into that mentality is not the best way to win.